Spacelift

 One frequent type of setup involves two similar or even identical environments - for example, staging and production.
 One approach would be to have them in a single repository but in different directories, setting runtime configuration accordingly.
 This approach means changing the staging directory a lot and using as much or as little duplication as necessary to keep things moving, and a lot of commits will necessarily be no-ops for the production stack.
 This is a very flexible approach, and we generally like it, but it leaves Git history pretty messy and some people really don't like that.

-branch linked to the production stack.
-Most development thus occurs on the staging branch and once the code is perfected there over a few iterations, a Pull Request can be opened from the staging
+If you're in that group, you can create two long-lived Git branches, each linked to a different stack - the default staging branch linked to the staging stack, and a production branch linked to the production stack.
+Most development thus occurs on the staging branch and once the code is perfected there over a few iterations, a Pull Request can be opened from the staging to production branch, incorporating all the changes.
+That's essentially how we've seen most teams implement .
+This approach keeps the history of the production branch clear and allows plenty of experimentation in the staging branch.

 Any time we receive a repository code push notification, we match it against Spacelift repositories and - if necessary - .
 We'll also stop proposed runs that have been superseded by a newer commit on their branch.